amd/HPCTrainingDock/README.md

 ./runTests.sh --test
 ```

 If no `--test` is specified, all tests will be run.
-Depending on the installed software, one may want to run only subset of tests, e.g., to run only OpenMPI tests do:
+Depending on the installed software, one may want to run only a subset of the tests, e.g., to run only OpenMPI tests do:

 ```bash
 ./runTests.sh --openmpi